-Immediately after birth, a newborn loses about 5-10% of his or her birth weight.
+After birth, a newborn may lose about 5-10% of their birth weight before leaving the hospital.
 However, by about 2 weeks, babies should start to gain weight and grow quickly.

-During normal baby growth, your newborn grows faster in the first few months than at any other time in life.
-If your baby is breastfeeding, it's important that she be fed every 2-3 hours (8-12 times per day).
-If she's bottle feeding then she will normally eat every 3-4 hours in the first few weeks.
+If your baby is breastfeeding, it's important they be fed every 2-3 hours (8-12 times per day).
+If they are bottle feeding, then they may eat every 3-4 hours in the first few weeks.

-Every month after the first, he or she should gain about 1.5-2 pounds and grow 1-1.5 inches.
+Every month after the first, they should gain about 1.5-2 pounds and grow 1-1.5 inches.
 And, a good thing for moms and dads, a newborn may sleep 16-17 hours a day the first month of life.

 Infant (4-8 months)

-During the second half of the first year of life, infant growth is not as rapid.
-However, an infant needs more calories in relation to size than a preschooler or school-age child.
+After the 6-month mark, infant growth is not as rapid.
+However, infants need more calories in relation to their size.

 Every month, your baby should gain about 1.5-2 pounds and grow 2-3 inches.
-An infant's weight by 4-6 months should be double her birth weight.
+An infant's weight by 4-6 months should be double their birth weight.

 Toddler (9 months and up)